International Investment Bank

-The International Investment Bank (IIB) is a multilateral development institution with headquarters in Budapest, Hungary.
-IIB was established in 1970 under the auspices of Comecon and operates as an international organisation based on the intergovernmental Agreement Establishing the International Investment Bank dated 10 June 1970, registered with the United Nations Secretariat on 1 December 1971 under number 11417, as amended and restated from time to time.

-IIB specialises in medium- and long-term financing of projects aimed at supporting the economies of its members that would have a significant positive social, economic and environmental impact.
-IIB offers direct financing and provides loans in partnership with other financial institutions as well as through partner banks.
+The International Investment Bank (IIB) is a sanctioned Russian government-controlled multilateral financial institution.
+Initially formed by the Soviet Union in 1970, it was revived by Russia's government in 2019 when it relocated its headquarters from Moscow to Budapest.
+In 2023 the headquarters returned to Moscow.

-Initially made it up of all Warsaw Pact members led by the Soviet Union alongside Cuba, Mongolia and Vietnam under the Eastern Bloc during the Cold War, IIB's membership was largely maintained until that point.
-East Germany withdrew from the IIB in 1990 following German reunification, Poland left in 2000 prior to joining the European Union and the Czech Republic and Slovakia (formerly part of Czechoslovakia) exited the organization in 2022 following the Russian invasion of Ukraine with Bulgaria and Romania to follow.
-This leaves Hungary and Russia to be the remaining European members of IIB.
+Initially made up of all Warsaw Pact members led by the Soviet Union alongside Cuba, Mongolia and Vietnam under the Eastern Bloc during the Cold War, IIB's membership was largely maintained until that point.
+East Germany withdrew from the IIB in 1990 following German reunification, Poland left in 2000 prior to joining the European Union and the Czech Republic and Slovakia (formerly part of Czechoslovakia) exited the organization following the 2022 Russian invasion of Ukraine with Bulgaria and Romania to follow.
+In April Hungary announced it was leaving as a result of sanctions on the Hungarian management of the bank.
+In October 2023 the headquarters of the bank returned to Moscow.